dblock/slack-gamebot2/README.md

 Users that have left a Slack team can be removed by omitting the `@`, e.g. `gamebot unregister WangHoe`.

+#### gamebot set

+Show current default settings in a DM or channel settings in a channel.

 #### gamebot set nickname [name]

-Sets a nickname for display purposes.
+Sets a nickname for display purposes in a channel.

 ```
 gamebot set nickname John Doe